pinkflozd/subsonic/INSTALL.md

   * Recent version of [Maven](http://maven.apache.org/).
   * A JDK installation.
 1.7.x series of OpenJDK or Oracle JDK 7+ should work.
-  * Optional: lintian, for .deb package
+  * Optional: lintian and fakeroot, for .deb package
   * Test as follows:

 ```